-ATH4253 Introduction to Bio-ethics and Theological Challenges inform each other as in the past.
+ATH4253 Introduction to Bio-ethics and Theological Challenges

+A discourse on bio-ethics from theological underpinnings.
+The two must learn to inform each other as in the past.
 Liberal and pluralist secular settings in the academy must not be the only voice informing the discussion.